 What is Canva?

 Canva is a simplified design tool that is accessed through your web browser.
-Its easy to use drag and drop interface is incredibly easy to use, even for those who aren’t particularly tech savvy.
-Though it doesn’t provide users anywhere near as much freedom as tools like Adobe Illustrator or Photoshop, it is full of useful, entry-level design features.
+Its intuitive drag and drop interface is incredibly easy to use, even for those who aren’t particularly tech savvy.
+Though it doesn’t provide users anywhere near as much freedom as tools like Adobe InDesign or Illustrator, it is full of useful, entry-level design features.
 Canva is a neat tool that’s perfect for creating quick social media graphics, YouTube thumbnails, and email marketing graphics.
 Canva is free to use, but does offer a feature-packed paid option too.

 Canva Does Not Replace Graphic Designers and Agencies

-Collateral like your logo and business cards are often the first thing that a prospect sees, and as the old saying goes, you don’t get a second chance to make a first impression.
+Collateral like your logo your branding, and business cards are often the first thing that a prospect sees, and as the old saying goes, you don’t get a second chance to make a first impression.
 Core brand assets like these need the input of a skilled designer.
-There’s a lot of nuanced non-verbal communication that goes into creating a brand that’s memorable for all the right reasons, so if you can afford to get a graphic designer on board, then we encourage you to do so.
+There’s a lot of nuanced non-verbal communication that goes into creating a brand that’s memorable for all the right reasons, so we encourage you to get a graphic designer on board as quickly as possible.

-The same can be said about larger, highly visible assets that you intend to use long-term, like flyers, menus, and website collateral.
-They need to be crafted with fundamental design knowledge in mind, not just a Canva log in and a “can do” attitude.
+A similar argument can be made about highly visible assets that you intend to use long-term, like flyers, menus, and static website collateral.
+They need to be crafted with fundamental design knowledge in mind, not just a free Canva account and a “can do” attitude.

 Graphic Designers and Canva Can (And Should) Coexist